graygnuorg/pound/README.md

 By default, its presence is determined automatically.

-* `--enable-super` or `--disable-super`

-Enable (the default) or disable compilation of the supervisor process code.
-This feature is used when __pound__ runs in daemon mode.
-If it is enabled, an extra supervisor process is launched that controls execution of the __pound__ daemon process.
-If the daemon process terminates abnormally, the supervisor immediately restarts it and reflects the fact in the log file.

-This can also be disabled or enabled on runtime, by the configuration settings.

 * `--with-maxbuf=`*n*

 Sets the value of `MAXBUF` parameter - the size of a generic buffer